gravitational/teleport/docs/4.2/aws_terraform_guide.md

 !!! note "How to set"
     `export TF_VAR_route53_domain="teleport.example.com"`

 A subdomain to set up as a CNAME to the Teleport load balancer for web access.
-We generally advise that this should be the same as the `cluster_name` picked above.
+This will be the public-facing domain that people use to connect to your Teleport cluster, so choose wisely.

+This must be a subdomain of the domain you chose for [`route53_zone`](#route53_zone) above.

 ### s3_bucket_name

 !!! note "How to set"
-    `export TF_VAR_s3_bucket_name="teleport.example.com"`
+    `export TF_VAR_s3_bucket_name="example-cluster"`

 The Terraform example also provisions an S3 bucket to hold certificates provisioned by LetsEncrypt and distribute these to EC2 instances.
 This can be any S3-compatible name, and will be generated in the same region as set above.